evarioooo/evarioooo/README.md

 My name is Alexander.
 I am 33 years young and come from Germany.
 I develop with passion and dedication in various programming languages.

 - 🔭 I’m currently working on evarioo
-- 🌱 I’m currently learning laravel
+- 🌱 I’m currently learning laravel, disccordjs
-- 💬 Ask me about ...
+- 💬 Ask me about my life
-- 📫 How to reach me: [mail](mailto:hello@evarioo.de) [evarioo discord server](https://discord.com/invite/9qqKZuAbsa)
 - ⚡ Fun fact: Initially, PHP was the abbreviation for Personal Home Page.

+📫 Would you like to contact me?
+Try here

+- email: hello[aet]evarioo.de
+- discord: nick
+- whatsapp: 015510151811